philiphanspach/philiphanspach.github.io/_pages/publications.md

 ### Customer recognition and mobile geo-targeting (with Geza Sapi, Tim Reiz, Irina Baye.
 R&R at RIO)
 ### Empirical project on pricing algorithms (title to be announced) with Geza Sapi
-### Analyzing exclusive dealing in two-sided markets: marketplaces for videogames

 ### Pricing algorithms out of the box: a study of the repricing industry (with Giacomo Calzolari, under review)

 ## Other publications